Tezika/MonsterChase/MonsterChase/README_FinalProject.md

 ## Features

-* Use `HashedString` to wrap up most of string get a performance perk.
+* Used `HashedString` to wrap up most of string get a performance perk.
-* Add some custom properties into `lua`file to make it more scalable.
+* Added some custom properties into `lua`file to make it more scalable.
-* Tweak `GLib` a little bit to make it fit for drawing custom size sprite.(But it seems it still a lot of upgrade work to do, such as `drawing text` and support for `debugging drawing`).
+* Tweaked `GLib` a little bit to make it fit for drawing custom size sprite.(But it seems it still a lot of upgrade work to do, such as `drawing text` and support for `debugging drawing`).

 ## Some Issues

 * Cannot use the window `cross mark` to close the application normally.
-It seems some problem about the memory part.
+It seems some problem about the reference counting part.
 Still need to debug a little bit.

   PS: you can use the `debug stop` button to stop the application.

 * Maybe there will be some build issues(already asked for joe for help!).

+* There is still some collision detection problems.

+* Occasionally, there will be a crush when you start the program, which throws an exception in `GLib Message part`.

 ## Contact

-If there is any question or issue, please slack **@Tezika** or email to tezikazhou@gmail.com, Thanks
+If there is any question or issue, please slack **@Tezika Zhou** or email to tezikazhou@gmail.com, Thanks